TerryAckee/User-CLI-UIX-UX-Visual-Enhancement/README.md

 ---

-### 🧐 Promototes My Safe Secure Practice as a Provider!
-Video Assessment with Audio
+ ## Video Assessment with Audio # User-CLI-UIX-UX-Mouse-Visual-Modifier
+ Displaying transparency with Gif before hand to assuer user experience that it is safe
+ ## Promoting my Safe Service